 Departments or interdisciplinary programs will define the duration and parameters of each visit, balancing the need to introduce new scholars to life at a liberal arts college with opportunities for faculty to engage with these junior scholars. (eg: research presentations, coffee with students, dinner with any other invited scholars, campus tours, class visits, meetings with senior faculty, opportunities to workshop CVs and cover letters, etc.).
 The New Scholar Series is inspired by other programs of the same name at Reed College and Bates College, where junior scholars have presented their work in day-long symposia.
 Institutions may prefer to host a lecture series over some weeks or months or to propose another format entirely.
 See here for some examples.

 - Please submit your three-page proposal and the CAO’s letter of support in a single PDF document to C3 Director Rachel Hynson at email@example.com.

-- Decisions will be made by November 1, 2018.
-Approved funds must be spent before December 31, 2019 and will be reimbursed upon submission of receipts and follow-up report.
+- Notifications will be made in 1-2 months.
+Approved funds must be spent within 12 months and will be reimbursed upon submission of receipts and follow-up report.